 Jessica Barber – Assistant Psychotherapist

 Jess is in her fourth year of an MA in Humanistic and Integrative Psychotherapy.
-Jess spent 10 months on a part-time placement with us supporting our 2 therapy groups across 2020-21, and will be joining the staff team in September 2021.
+Jess spent 10 months on a part-time placement with us supporting our 2 therapy groups across 2020-21, and joined the staff team in September 2021 as a trainee psychotherapist.
 She is absolutely lovely!
 Jess has been a riding instructor and a teaching assistant.
 She has a large family and too many pets!
+And is also the reason we have so many packets of biscuits!

 Eve B – Placement Student